Skip to content

 Behavior vs. Belief

-The central engine of Plantinga’s argument is the claim that natural selection acts on behavior, not on the truth of beliefs.
+The central engine of the argument is that natural selection acts on behavior, not on the truth of beliefs.
 A gazelle that runs from a lion survives.
-But Plantinga contends that many different belief systems could produce the same fleeing behavior.
-Perhaps the gazelle believes the lion is dangerous and runs away.
-Or perhaps it believes the lion is a friendly creature and is running toward it by a roundabout route.
-Or perhaps it wants to play tag.
-As long as the behavior is adaptive, selection is indifferent to the underlying beliefs.
+But Plantinga argues that many different belief systems could produce the same fleeing behavior.
+Maybe the gazelle believes the lion is dangerous and runs away.
+Or maybe it believes the lion is a friendly creature and is running toward it by a roundabout route.
+Or maybe it wants to play tag.
+As long as the behavior is adaptive, selection doesn’t care about the underlying beliefs.

-If beliefs are “invisible” to natural selection in this way, then there is no evolutionary pressure specifically favoring true beliefs.
-The probability that our cognitive faculties reliably produce true beliefs, given only naturalism and unguided evolution, would be no better than chance.
+If beliefs are “invisible” to natural selection this way, there’s no evolutionary pressure specifically favoring true beliefs.
+The probability that our minds reliably produce true beliefs, given only naturalism and unguided evolution, would be no better than chance.

 The Probability Claim

-- Epiphenomenalism: Beliefs are byproducts of brain states with no causal influence on behavior.
-If so, selection cannot shape beliefs at all, and R is extremely unlikely.
+• Epiphenomenalism: Beliefs are byproducts of brain states with no effect on behavior.
+If so, selection can’t shape beliefs at all, and reliability is extremely unlikely.

-- Semantic epiphenomenalism: Beliefs have causal power through their neurophysiological properties, but their content (what they are about) is causally irrelevant.
-Selection shapes the neural hardware, but truth or falsity plays no role.
+• Semantic epiphenomenalism: Beliefs cause behavior through their physical brain properties, but their content (what they’re about) doesn’t matter causally.
+Selection shapes the brain hardware, but truth or falsity plays no role.

-- Content-relevant causation: Beliefs cause behavior partly in virtue of their content.
-Even here, Plantinga argues, false beliefs could produce adaptive behavior just as readily as true ones.
+• Content-relevant causation: Beliefs cause behavior partly because of their content.
+Even here, Plantinga argues, false beliefs could produce adaptive behavior just as easily as true ones.

-Under each scenario, Plantinga concludes that we have no grounds for confidence in our cognitive reliability.
+In each case, Plantinga concludes we have no grounds for trusting our minds.

 Counterarguments and Rebuttals